hclife/linux-bash/README.md

 =========

 This repository is to configurate linux environment.
-Hello Github, I hope have a nice journey with you.
+Hello Github, I hope to have a nice journey with you.